ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

 Don't forget that these levels are organized from those that have the least amount of cognitive complexity to those that have the most.
 Ready to see examples of programming projects and how they connect to Bloom's taxonomy?
-Using quotes from [Greg Wilson](https://third-bit.com/)'s book called [Teaching Tech Together](https://teachtogether.tech/), let's dive in to this description of the taxonomy's levels and programming tasks.[^2]
+Using direct quotes from [Greg Wilson](https://third-bit.com/)'s book called [Teaching Tech Together](https://teachtogether.tech/), let's describe the taxonomy's levels and example programming tasks.[^2] It's worth noting that many of the examples in this list will require the design and implementation of a program, which is normally the domain of the **creating** level.
+Since the study of proactive programming often requires the creation of source code, this task is supported with instructor-provided programs at less complex levels and done by the learner when more cognitive difficulty is expected.

-- **Remembering**: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers.
+- **Remembering**: "Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers."

     * **Keywords**: recognize, list, describe, name, find.
     * **Example**: Run a program that performs a numerical calculation, find the